aliefdany/adopt-me/README.md

 ### About
 adopt-me is a pet adoption apps that built with React.
-It is a part of challenge of Online Course by
+It is a part of challenge from [Frontendmasters][1] React course.